Exeter-Diabetes/Dementia/R Codes/README.md

 1. ### AllMatchedAnalysis_Final_IR_OneYearFollowUp.R

-   This script performs the analysis.
+   This script performs the analysis for both one year (top part of the script) and 12 weeks (bottom part of the script) follow-up.
 The details of how it works are outlined below
    - In this script we analyse the matched data.
-However, during this period we had to censor patients who stopped taking risperidone.
-For this reason, the script starts by reading the prescription data and identify discontinuation by 90 days or more gaps in between prescription dates.
-We then infer the stop date as the last date of prescription plus 30 days.
    - Censoring date is defined as the minimum of the following: inferred last date of prescription, deregistration date, death, last day of collection and one year follow up
    - Defined all the subgroups
    - Plot a Kaplan-meier survival plot for each subgroup and showing the absolute risk difference between the matched control and treatment group at 12 weeks and one year follow up period